musab285/musab_tries_to_code/README.md

 # musab_tries_to_code
-My first repository
+A repository to record my progress!

 # My name is Musab
 ## Some info about me:
-* I am doing BSCS from FAST-NUCES
+* I am doing BSCS from FAST-NUCES Karachi
 * I have done ALevel from Cedar college

 # Purpose of this Repository: